“Being defeated is hateful, and besting one’s boss is either foolish or fatal.

 Most people do not mind being surpassed in good fortune, character,

 or temperament, but no one, especially not a sovereign,

 likes to be surpassed in intelligence.”

-In the The 48 Laws of Power, Robert Greene echoes these sentiments in the first law, which is aptly called Never Outshine the Master.
-Greene writes:
+In The 48 Laws of Power, Robert Greene echoes the sentiments of Gracián's quote above in the first law: Never Outshine the Master.